 Would you like to do a bike touring trip, but you never did it before?
 Are you fascinated by reading stories from long distance biketourers, which crossed whole continents, but you do not feel brave enough to start with such a long trip?
 So, just start with little steps.

 With bike touring it is like with everything in life.
 Let’s start small and by time you will feel empowered to go bigger.
 Often you don’t need to go far to discover something new.
-Everywhere you can find cool adventure.
+Everywhere you can find cool adventures.
 This spring we had a couple of days off.
 After being back home from our Latin America trip for almost a year, we felt like we need some bike touring again.
 Time to step out and explore!
 In one free week you can do much more than you think – for example 5 days bike touring round trip in the South of Switzerland and beautiful Northern Italy.

 Bike transport by train in Switzerland is easy